dyang438/pod-patrol/README.md

 ## Evaluation

 After you are finished implementing your solution, please record a Loom video walking through both using the tool and your implementation of the tool.
 The more depth you're able to go into, the better - especially on any extensions you've implemented.
 Please email me a link to the Loom as well as a zip of the project directory.

+If you came across any errors in our setup or particularly tricky parts, please make note of that as well.

 Good luck!